bsridhar77/samlsecurityextndemo/Readme.txt

-To start the unsecured Spring boot app, we can use as below(OR) run directly from with STS/Eclipse IDE d:\test>java -jar employee-0.0.1-SNAPSHOT.jar
+To start the Spring boot app, we can use as below(OR) run directly from with STS/Eclipse IDE d:\test>java -jar employee-0.0.1-SNAPSHOT.jar

 To navigate, access , http://localhost:4080/employee , from REST client or directly from browser.
 The Service displays hard-coded JSON result of employee records from service method.

-To start the secured Spring boot app with the secured profile, we can use as below (OR) run directly from with STS/Eclipse IDE d:\test>java -jar employee-0.0.1-SNAPSHOT.jar --spring.profiles.active=secured

 To navigate, access , http://localhost:4080/employee , from REST client or directly from browser.